akabella1/testinfra/doc/source/examples.rst

     import testinfra

-    # scope='session' uses the same container for all the tests;
+    # By using scope = 'session' we use the same container for all tests, use
-    # scope='function' uses a new container per test function.
+    # 'function' if you want a container per test function
     @pytest.fixture(scope='session')
     def host(request):
         # build local ./Dockerfile